Customer Experience - Commercial Landlord

 A corporate or commercial building where significant works have been carried out to adapt the existing building to modern office use.
 Buildings involving only façade retention would be considered as new builds.

-The all-electric retrofit project achieved high BREEAM ratings for both new and existing structures, while collaborations with local food and beverage tenants and the support of local businesses underscore the project’s dedication to social responsibility.
+There is clearly a strong commitment to environmental, social and governance principles here.
+The development has achieved high BREEAM ratings for both new and existing structures.
+Collaborations with local food and beverage tenants and the support of local businesses underscore the project’s dedication to social responsibility and environmental sustainability.

 A corporate or commercial building where significant works have been carried out to adapt the existing building to modern office use.
 Buildings involving only façade retention would be considered as new builds.